AsharibAli/create-edu-dapp-hardhat/README.md

 ### 💻 Next.js client

-Start the Next.js app by running the following command in the `root` directory:
+Start the Next.js app by running the following command in the `frontend` directory:

 ```sh
 npm run dev